ruby0b/ttt2-voice-chat-toggle/readme.md

 | ------------------------ | ------: | --------------------------------------------------------------------------- |
 | voice_toggle_auto_enable |       0 | Automatically enable voice chat for players when they join.                 |
 | voice_toggle_hide_panels |       0 | Hide the voice panels in the top-left corner that show who else is talking. |

+## Sandbox

+If you're using this in sandbox you'll have too manually bind a key to the `voice_toggle` console command.
+The `voice_toggle_hide_panels` setting is also ignored in sandbox.